 How To Make It Work For You: It’s never too late to assess your values.
 Don’t lower your standard and ask yourself, “What gives me pleasure?”
 Instead, ask yourself, “How can I be a better person?”
 The answer to this question will help you make priorities in your life.

 2. Start The Important Work

 I didn’t care about the clothes that women chose to buy in our stores.
-It wasn’t important work to me because it didn’t improve my sense of self worth or generate happiness.
+It wasn’t important work for me because it didn’t improve my sense of self-worth or generate happiness.
 When I later became an FBI agent, the important work landed on my desk the first day in the office.
 The FBI is charged with upholding federal law in the United States and I felt honored to be a part of a venerable organization.
 Internally, the FBI stands for Fidelity, Bravery, and Integrity—values that I held important.

 Important work starts when we pursue projects that hit our sweet spot.
 We make time for what matters to us.
 We decide what we want to be good at and make our priorities a reality.